 Malaria preventionIn addition to taking malaria tablets, you need to avoid exposure to the parasite by taking measures to avoid mosquito bites.
 Make sure you find out at much as possible about malaria in the area you are travelling to.
 Wearing long sleeves and trousers, using insect repellent and mosquito nets are important precautions to avoid getting bitten by a malaria-infected mosquito.
 You need to take your antimalarials exactly as prescribed to stay protected, including taking them for the specified period after you return from your trip.
 If you still develop symptoms, seek medical help immediately.
 You are unlikely to get infected while taking an antimalarial but infection is still possible.

-Malaria occurs in over 100 countries.
-It is prevalent in large parts of Africa, especially Liberia, Mozambique and Tanzania.
-Malaria also affects travellers going to many destinations in South America, such as Brazil and Venezuela.
-The parasite is particularly prevalent in India and other countries on the Asian continent.
-Eastern Mediterranean countries such as Sudan and Pakistan are also malaria areas, as are many nations located in the Western Pacific region, for example Papua New Guinea and Cambodia.
+Malaria occurred in 87 countries in 2017.
+It is prevalent in large parts of Africa, including Liberia, Mozambique and Tanzania.
+The parasite is also prevalent in parts of India and some other countries on the Asian continent.
 Before travelling, make sure you find out about local illnesses and health risks.
-The NHS Fit for Travel website is a good source for up-to-date travel health information.
+The Travel Health Pro website is a good source for up-to-date travel health information.